rbjork/WatersEdge2100/gps/Adafruit-GPS-Library-master/README.txt

+This is the library that the Baton MCU will use to obtain geo location from the Adafruit GPS module.
+The complete code for the baton will be publised in another directory of this repository.

 This is the Adafruit GPS library - the ultimate GPS library for the ultimate GPS module!

 Tested and works great with the Adafruit Ultimate GPS module using MTK33x9 chipset